-With an appreciable depth of water on the runway (i.e., approximately 0.2 in. or more) friction between the tyres and the surface is drastically reduced and aquaplaning may occur.
-In these circumstances braking action is virtually nil and, even though the brakes are not applied, the wheels may spin down and stop.
-The speed at which total aquaplaning occurs is dependent upon the type of runway surface and the tyre tread pattern but, given the right conditions, the tyres may aquaplane at ground speeds above approximately 95 kts.
-At lower speeds partial aquaplaning may still be present, but braking action will improve as speed is reduced further.
-Due to this drastic loss of braking effect, flooded runways should be avoided whenever possible; if, however, a landing must be made, the recommendations in para. (ii) above still apply, but aerodynamic braking should be used for as long as possible, depending upon runway length.
-When pools of water exist, the brakes, if they have been applied, should be released before the aircraft enters a pool and the stick, if back, should be moved forward to prevent the nose wheel lifting.
+With an appreciable depth of water on the runway (i.e. approx. 0.2 in. or more) friction between the tyres and the surface is drastically reduced and aquaplaning may occur.
+In these circumstances braking action is virtually nil, and even though the brakes are not applied, the wheels may spin down to a stop.
+The speed at which total aquaplaning occurs is dependent upon the type of runway surface and the tyre tread pattern but, given the right conditions, the tyres may aquaplane at ground speeds above approx. 95 knots.
+At lower speeds partial aquaplaning may still be present but braking action will improve as speed is reduced further.
+Due to this drastic loss of braking effect, flooded runways should be avoided wherever possible; if, however, a landing must be made, the recommendations in para. (ii) above still apply but aerodynamic braking should be used for as long as possible, depending upon runway length.
+When pools of water exist, the brakes, if they have been applied, should be released before the aircraft enters the pools and the stick, if back, should be moved forward to prevent the nose wheel lifting.